oxylabs/sitemap-scraper/README.md

 #### Python code example

-The example below illustrates how you can get sitemap of [oxylabs.io](https://oxylabs.io/)
+The example below illustrates how you can get a sitemap of [oxylabs.io](https://oxylabs.io/).

 ```python
 import requests